Zedonkay/ros2_cuda/README.md

 # CUIF Generator

 A development tool for generating C++/CUDA/ROS2 interface code from a single, ultra-minimal specification file (`.cuif`).
+This tool simplifies the integration of GPU-accelerated logic into ROS2 nodes by providing a streamlined development workflow with built-in validation and profiling capabilities.

+## Features

+- **Ultra-Minimal Format**: Write CUDA code as you normally would, with a minimal YAML header
+- **Code Generation**: Automatically generates C++/CUDA/ROS2 interface files
+- **Development Mode**: Full IDE support with live file watching
+- **Code Validation**: Built-in static analysis for CUDA code
+- **Performance Profiling**: Kernel timing and memory usage analysis
+- **ROS2 Integration**: Seamless integration with ROS2 nodes

 ## Ultra-Minimal Format